--) All kits are for Research Use Only. - Our multiplex and singleplex assays for the same analyte commonly use the same antibody pairs and conditions. - In method comparison tests, while the absolute values may not be exactly the same, the results do correlate.
-Hence when switching from one assay platform to another, a correlation factor may often be used when comparing with other platform data. - Please contact Technical Support for more information on correlation factors. - To locate protocols and technical documents for a specific panel: - Search the website using the catalog number. - Click on "Protocols" on the right side. - This will take you to a documentation page - Or click on the linked header, which will take you to the Product Detail Page.
-There you will be able to view: - 1.
-Linked documentation - 2.
-Product details and data - 3.
-Design and Price your kit button - There are three easy methods to find your analytes of interest: - The MILLIPLEX® MAP Analyte Kit Finder located on the MILLIPLEX® MAP home page. - Search the latest edition of the Analyte Quarterly. - Contact Technical Support. - To find publications citing a specific panel or analyte, contact Technical Support or your Sales Specialist - To determine cross-reactivity for other species for a panel or analyte: - \bullet See the Species Cross-reactivity Tables in Appendix 1. - Contact Technical Support. - For intracellular assay kits, we analytically validate the assay with human cell/tissue culture samples.
-However, we provide the species homology for each analyte in a table on the product detail page on our website.
-We have also compiled a list of this information on our website: - Kits: Kit Species Cross-reactivity: Merckmillipre.com/kits_species - MAPmate[TM] assays: MAPmate[TM] Species Crossreactivity Table Merckmillipre.com/mapmates_sp - Search the latest edition of the Analyte Quarterly.
+-) All kits are for Research Use Only. - Our multiplex and singleplex assays for the same analyte often use the same antibody pairs and conditions. - In method comparison tests, while the absolute values may not be exactly the same, the results correlate.
+Hence when switching from one assay platform to another, a correlation factor may often be used when comparing with other platform data. - Please contact Technical Support for more information on correlation factors. - To locate protocols and technical documents for a specific panel: - Search the website using the catalog number. - Click on the link to go to the kit page and then click on "Documentation". - This will take you to a documentation page. - There are three easy methods to find your analytes of interest: - The MILLIPLEX® Analyte Kit Finder located on the MILLIPLEX® home page. - Search the latest edition of the Analyte Quarterly. - Contact Technical Support. - To find publications citing a specific panel or analyte, contact Technical Support or your Sales Specialist. - To determine cross-reactivity for other species for a panel or analyte: - See the Species Cross-reactivity Tables in Appendix 1. - Contact Technical Support. - For cell signaling assay kits, we analytically verify the assay with human cell/tissue culture samples.
+However, we provide the species homology for each analyte in a table on the product detail page on our website. - Search the latest edition of the Analyte Quarterly. -) How to design a "customizable" kit: - Select your panel of interest: for example, Mouse Cytokine/Chemokine Panel 1 (Cat.
+No. MCYTOMAG-70K).

--) How to design a "customizable" kit: - Select your panel of interest: for example, Human Cytokine/Chemokine Panel 1 (Cat.
-No. HCYTOMAG-60K). - Choose only the analytes you want from that panel: for example, you may need only five analytes: IL-2, IL-6, IL-10, GM-CSF, VEGF-A. - Add the number of analytes you chose to the catalog number: HCYTOMAG-60K-05 and list the specific analytes. - How to design and order a customizable kit online: - From the Product Description page: - Click "Design And Price Your Kit." - Select your analytes; add to the cart and/or save to your favorites and go to "Checkout." - From the MILLIPLEX® MAP website: MerckMillipore.com/milliplex - Click "Design & Purchase Your Own Kit". - Some kits require you to choose your sample type before you choose your analytes. - Select your analytes, add to the cart and/or save to your favorites and go to "Checkout." - In "Quick Purchase": - Click on the "Begin" icon located within "Design and Price your MILLIPLEX® MAP Kits." - Select your analytes, add to the cart and/or save to your favorites and go to "Checkout."
+- Choose the analytes you want from that panel: for example, you may need only five analytes: IL-2, IL-6, IL-10, GM-CSF, VEGF-A. - Add the number of analytes you chose to the catalog number: MCYTOMAG-70K-05 and list the specific analytes. - How to design and order a customizable kit online: - From the product detail page: - Click "Design And Price Your Kit." - Select your analytes; add to the cart and/or save to your favorites and go to "Checkout." - From the MILLIPLEX® home page: - Click "Design & Purchase Your Own Kit". - Some kits require you to choose your sample type before you choose your analytes. - Select your analytes, add to the cart and/or save to your favorites and go to "Checkout."